mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

 ## Deploy a Replica Set

+**Warning:** When you delete MongoDB resources, persistent volumes remain.
+If you recreate a new MongoDB resource with the same name and persistent volumes, the pre-existing data might cause issues if the new MongoDB resources have a different topology than the previous ones.

 To deploy your first replica set:

 1. Replace `<your-password-here>` in [config/samples/mongodb.com_v1_mongodbcommunity_cr.yaml](../config/samples/mongodb.com_v1_mongodbcommunity_cr.yaml) to the password you wish to use.